anuragambuja/data-engineering-gcp/BigQuery.md

   - For Time-unit and Ingestion time columns, the partition may be daily (the default option), hourly, monthly or yearly.
   - BigQuery limits the amount of partitions to 4000 per table.
 If you need more partitions, consider clustering
   - Requiring partition filter using _partitioning_filter parameter and is specified at table level
+- Partition limits:
+   - Number of partitions per partitioned table = 10,000 partitions
+   - Number of partitions modified by a single job (query or load) = 10,000 partitions
+   - Number of partition modifications per ingestion-time partitioned table per day = 5,000 modifications
+   - Number of partition modifications per column-partitioned table per day = 30,000 modifications
+   - Project can run up to 50 modifications per partitioned table every 10 seconds
+   - A range-partitioned table can have up to 10,000 possible ranges

 ### Clustering